-Zoning and Split Seasons: Delaware, Florida, Georgia, Maryland, North Carolina, Rhode Island, South Carolina, Virginia, and West Virginia may split their seasons into 3 segments; Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, and Vermont may select hunting seasons by zones and may split their seasons into two segments in each zone.
+Zoning and Split Seasons: Delaware, Florida, Georgia, Maryland, North Carolina, Rhode Island, South Carolina, Virginia, and West Virginia may split their seasons into 3 segments.
+Connecticut may select seasons in each of 2 zones, Maine, Massachusetts, New Hampshire, New Jersey, and Vermont may select seasons in each of 3 zones, Pennsylvania may select seasons in each of 4 zones, and New York may select seasons in each of 5 zones; and all these States may split their season in each zone into 2 segments.

-Scoters, Eiders, and Long-tailed Ducks

-Special Sea Duck Seasons
+Scoters, Eiders, and Long-tailed Ducks Special Sea Duck Seasons